readthedocs/website/content/posts/enable-beta-addons.md

 the current pull request and the latest version of the project's documentation**.
 This addons allows reviewers to quickly find what has changed on this pull request but also find style/rendering issues before accepting and merging the pull request.
+To show the differences on a pull request against the _latest_ version, the reader can press `d` on their keyboard to enable/disable.

 ### Pull request notification